-Dr. Patricia Griggs Burnham is Director of Programs in Music and Associate Professor of Music at Concordia University Texas.
+Dr. Patricia Griggs Burnham is piano faculty and Associate Professor of Music at Concordia University Texas.
 Since 1998, she has served the music department in many capacities: Fine Arts Chair from 2008 2014; Program Coordinator of the Concordia Community Music Academy; Rehearsal pianist and accompanist for the University Choir and Concordia Singers; Professor of Piano and instructor for many of the core music classes within the music major.

 Dr. Burnham received her Doctorate of Music Arts degree from the Catholic University of America in Washington D.C. where she studied Piano Performance and Pedagogy with Marilyn Neeley, Barbara Maris and Marvin Blickenstaff.
 She holds a Master degree in Piano Performance and Pedagogy and a Masters in Music Education from the Florida State University in Tallahassee, FL where she studied with Carolyn Bridger and Victoria McArthur.
 She also holds a Bachelor of Science Degree in Music Education from Old Dominion University in Norfolk, VA.